TomSoderling/TomSoderling.github.io/_posts/2018-04-09-Disable-iOS-simulator-connections-popup.md

 For whatever reason, these two firewall exceptions will be reset whenever you restart your Mac, so put this script in a handy place because you'll need to run it again.

 <br/>
 That's it!
 Hope this saves you a little time and clicks.
-Don't forget to share this script!
+Don't forget to share this script with you fellow mobile developers!